northwestcoder/terraform-satori-audit-export/README.md

 gcloud services enable storage.googleapis.com
 ```

-6. If you haven't done so yet, download this repository that you are currently reading and edit the variables in the file ```terraform.tfvars```:
+6. If you haven't done so yet, download this repository that you are currently reading and edit the variables in the file ```terraform.tfvars```.

 - Use git clone, or, download zip and extract.
 - In your terminal, navigate to the directory where this repository is located.